fferegrino/n4j-test-setup/README.md

 ### 6. Execute the `run.sh` script

-The script requires a single parameter: the number of times you want the different executions to run, for example to execute 5 rounds of insertions and retrievals, the following command should be used
+The script requires a single parameter: the number of times you want the different executions to run, for example, to execute five rounds of insertions and retrievals, the following command should be used

 ```
 sh run.sh 5